 This course will treat the economic structure of complex commercial transactions as memorialized in agreements such as bank credit facilities, indentures, underwriting agreements and other documents governing equity financings and financings involving convertible or preferred securities, venture capital agreements, securitization documents, business combination agreements, joint venture and shareholders agreements, limited liability company operating agreements, and project finance documents.
 The exact transactions treated will vary from year to year, but in each case students will study a number of commercial agreements to learn how sophisticated parties order their private relationships to achieve efficient results.
 In its theoretical aspect, the course will apply the methods of the economic analysis of law to the provisions of agreements—the private law between the parties.
 In its practical aspect, the course will consider in detail the functioning of complex contractual provisions and how lawyers draft and negotiate language that produces the desired economic outcomes.
 The documents studied will generally be the actual documents from actual transactions.
 When possible, the attorneys involved in the particular transactions studied will be invited to participate in the seminar sessions discussing their transactions.
 In some cases, this will be achieved by video conferencing and in some cases it will involve inviting the attorneys to come to the College of Law in person.

 Two credits for participation in the classroom component of the seminar, plus an additional one credit for writing approximately ten pages of a legal agreement or similar transactional document assigned by and under the supervision of the instructor.

-Students may earn one writing unit or satisfy their skills requirement by completion of this seminar, but not both.
+Students may earn one writing unit.
 Prerequisite: Business Associations